elBurg0/grizzly_py2sql/README.md

 For testing the database use the config_template.py file and add your test configuartions in the format:
-[name of test, name of db (postgres/oracle), connection dictonary, compiler method (sql/py)] Rename the file to config.py and then you can run the example.py or the main.py in the speedtest folder.
+[name of test, name of db (postgres/oracle), connection dictonary, compiler method (sql/py)] Rename the file to config.py and then you can run the example.py or the speedtest.py.

 To change or add UDFs that should be translated go into the funtiony.py file.